 This accordion will not appear on the screen

-Through a grant from the Environmental Protection Agency, DEQ offers free sample analysis for lead in public schools and child care facilities that are not regulated public water systems.
-Tests are conducted through the Idaho Bureau of Labs (IBL), which is certified by EPA’s Drinking Water Office.
-Funds from this program will be available through June 30, 2022.
+Through a grant from the Environmental Protection Agency, DEQ offers free sample analysis for lead in public schools and childcare facilities that are not regulated by public water systems.
+Tests are conducted through the Idaho Bureau of Labs (IBL), certified by EPA’s Drinking Water Office.
+Funds from this program will be available through June 30, 2023.

 EPA recommends that facilities sample the first 250 milliliters (mL) of water from fountains and other outlets used for consumption after overnight stagnation.
-It is recommended that water is not dispensed by the faucet or fixture for between 8 and 18 hours prior to sampling.
-Most often, the recommended stagnation period is met by taking the sample first thing in the morning, before the facility opens, and before the faucet or fixture has been used for any other purpose.
-This maximizes the likelihood that the highest concentrations of lead that users are likely to be exposed to from the fixture are represented by the sample fountains should be taken out of service if the lead exceeds 20 parts per billion (ppb).
-After initial use, lead concentrations are usually significantly less; and in many cases not detected in samples.
+It is recommended that water is not dispensed by the faucet or fixture for between 8 and 18 hours before sampling.
+The recommended stagnation period is often met by taking the sample first thing in the morning, before the facility opens, and before the faucet or fixture has been used for any other purpose.
+This maximizes the likelihood that the highest concentrations of lead that users are likely to be exposed to from the fixture represented by the sample fountains should be taken out of service if the lead exceeds 20 parts per billion (ppb).
+After initial use, lead concentrations are usually significantly less; in many cases, not detected in samples.